sjurgis/node-salesforce/README.md

 File sample.csv should contain id field, which name can specified in **fieldname** variable

+Depends on these npm modules:

+csv-parse, csv-stringify

 Run this prior starting the script:

 `./force login -i=test -u testuser@company.com.fullcopy -p`

-To run the script type
+To run the script type:

 `node extract.js`